Virajj28/JS-online-code-/04 Variables/Variables.md

 -------Program code---------
 Gr8 success!

-//define a variable "count" with value 0 let count = 0;
+# Define a variable "count" with value 0
+let count = 0;

 //then increment it
 count = count + 1;

 console.log('count');

+----------Program code ------------
+# Age limit

+Define a variable ageLimit that cannot be re-assigned and give it a value of 18.

+usage of const
+# const ageLimit = "18";